 You know when you've made a big mistake.
 Sure, there have been tests that you thought you aced or dates that you thought went well - but you know when you've made a really big blunder.
-Now imagine that your miscalculation is so large, it changes the course of history.
+Now, imagine that your miscalculation is so large, it changes the course of history.
 We're taking a look at some of the worst - and best - historical mistakes, those with effects you can still see today.

-Alexander Fleming Forgets to Clean Up His Lab
+Alexander Fleming Forgot To Clean His Lab

-D-Day Paratroopers Scatter All Over the Beaches
+D-Day Paratroopers Scattered All Over The Beaches